 Notification.
 The home team is to notify the ACA of the result within 3 working days of the match, using the results sheet at Appx 1.

 Group Stage.
-At the end of the group stage, should 2 or more sides have equal points the positions shall be decided by:
+Should 2 or more sides have equal points the positions shall be decided by:

 Most wins in Group matches (this includes conceded group games).